Enriched string-net models and their excitations: String net models for unitary fusion categories

 where $B_{p\vee q}$ is a plaquette operator on the $p\vee q$ plaquette of the mutated lattice obtained by deleting $\ell$.

 again suppressing sums over simples and the resulting scalars $K$ in the final diagram.
 This means $\pi^1_\ell|\Omega\rangle$ is a ground state on the mutated lattice with a modified local Hamiltonian.
-This means that
+This means that on the space of ground states,

-so one can `protect' the end of the string operator by a $B_{p\vee q}$:
+so one can encircle the end of the string operator by a $B_{p\vee q}$:

 Now we can use the \eqref{eq:Fusion} relation on the tube algebra action from \eqref{eq:TubeAction} above to see that the action of $f\in \cX(sx'\to ys)\subset \Tube(\cX)$ is given by

 This is an amplification of Izumi's action of $\Tube(\cX)$ corresponding to $(X,\sigma_X)$; the scalar in front appears only because we use a different inner product for the punctured skein module than Izumi uses.
 We therefore see that all simple objects in $Z(\cX)$ arise as localized excitations, and every excitation corresponds to some simple object in $Z(\cX)$.